Income tax is one of those things we all love to hate. Nobody likes it when the taxman calls, but we all do our duty as upstanding citizens!

 We’ll give you a minute to take that in.
 40% of all the wealth in the United States is owned by the top 1% of earners.
 This means that the remaining 99% share the other 60% between them.
 It’s a remarkable statistic that speaks volumes about income inequality in the country.

 Speaking of which, it probably comes as no surprise to see the following fact.

 The US Census Bureau has collected the latest income inequality in America statistics.
-They found that we’re currently at the highest ever level of income inequality.
+In 2018, the Gini index was 0.486, which denotes a significant increase in the income gap from a Gini index of 0.397 in 1967 when the Census Bureau started analyzing income inequality.
+This means that we’re still at the highest level of income inequality.